Upper School

 7/8 Chumash

-This two year, text based course covers the selected passages in the books of VaYikra and BaMidbar (Leviticus & Numbers) in their original, Hebrew text.
-The dual foci of this course are text and storyline.
-Over the two years, the goals is for students to master the ability to read, punctuate, translate and explain verses, moving from beginner to intermediate level in their ability to decipher Rashi.
+This two year, text based course covers selected passages in the book of Bamidbar (Numbers) in their original, Hebrew text.
+The dual focuses of this course are text and storyline.
+Over the two years, the goal is for students to master the ability to read, punctuate, translate and explain verses, moving from beginner to intermediate level in their ability to decipher Rashi.
 Moderate exposure to other commentaries (e.g. Ramban and Ohr HaChaim) over the course prepares students for high school Chumash courses.
 Emphasis is placed on reinforcing mastery of Hebrew root words, prefixes and suffixes as well as concepts frequently employed by Rashi.

 Texts:

-Title: Tractates Berachot, Sukka, Pesachim, Kiddushin, and Bava Metzia
+Title: Tractates Berachot, Sukkah, Pesachim, Kiddushin, and Bava Metzia

 Editor: Vilna